-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 18(7).]

+Division 1 — Transitional matters for Guardianship and Administration Act 1990

+[Heading inserted: No. 25 of 2014 s.
+22.]

+1A.
+Application of this Division

+This Division does not apply in relation to the estate of a person to whom Division 2 applies.

+[Clause 1A inserted: No. 25 of 2014 s.
+23.]

 1. Existing functions of Public Trustee to continue

 (1) Where immediately before the commencement of section 123 the Public Trustee had the care and management of the estate of an incapable patient under section 24 of the Public Trustee Act 1941 or of an infirm person under section 36C of that Act, he shall, subject to this clause, continue to have those functions under that section and other functions conferred on him in that capacity by any other written law, and the Public Trustee Act 1941 and such other written law shall continue to apply for that purpose, as if section 123 had not come into operation.